imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/btrack.md

 2. From the **Method** dropdown, pick **btrack (Bayesian)**.
 3. **Configure the Kalman-filter tracking parameters**:
    - **Config preset**: start with **Cell**.
 Switch to **Particle** only for very small objects (bacteria, organelles). `Custom JSON…` is for advanced users with their own motion model.
-   - **Max search radius**: set to roughly the fastest cell's single-frame displacement in your data, in the same units as your metadata's `pixel_distance_xy`.
-Default 100 µm is generous; lower it for slower cells.
+   - **Max search radius**: measure the fastest plausible one-frame displacement, then add a modest 10-25% margin.
+Use the physical distance unit represented by the live control and metadata; do not copy the displayed default.
    - **Update method**: **EXACT** is more accurate; switch to **APPROXIMATE** if tracking is too slow (typically when cells-per-frame exceed a few hundred).
    - **Step size**: default 100 frames is fine for most datasets.
 Lower it if tracking runs out of RAM on long movies.
    - **Use visual features**: tick to add each cell's per-channel intensity mean and standard deviation as a linking cue.
 Requires `raw_image_path` in your metadata.
 4. **Tick *Enable global track optimization*** and configure the optimisation parameters:
-   - Tick the hypotheses your data needs (`P_branch` for cell division, `P_dead` for cell death, `P_merge` for genuine cell-cell fusion). `P_FP` is always on.
-Don't tick hypotheses you don't biologically expect — false positives are very disruptive.
+   - Tick only the hypotheses your data needs: `P_branch` for division, `P_init`/`P_term` for entry or exit at field boundaries, `P_dead` for termination within the field, and `P_merge` for genuine fusion. `P_FP` is always on.
-   - **Distance threshold** and **Time threshold** govern the candidate links / branches the optimizer considers.
-Defaults (60 / 3) are conservative.
+   - Derive **Distance threshold** from the largest spatial gap that should reconnect and **Time threshold** from the largest missing-frame gap.
+Report the time threshold in frames and physical duration.
 5. **Click *Run … Tracking*** (the green button at the bottom of the sub-tab, named after the cell type) and **inspect the result** in the Visualization tab.
 6. **Iterate.** Adjust the parameters of either part and re-run (see [Tuning the parameters](#tuning-the-parameters)).
 7. When happy, queue the work with the tab-level **+🛒** button below the sub-tabs.
 The queued step is global — it runs every cell type's currently-configured method at run time, using your saved btrack settings (see [Processing Queue](../../plugin_essentials/processing_queue)).